Dine in, takeout, curbside, delivery and other restaurant options

 Pizza Etc., 556 N. Guadalupe St., DeVargas Center (access is on the east side facing Guadalupe Street, next to Office Depot), 505-986-1500, pizzaetc.com.
 Indoor dining 11 a.m.-7 p.m.
 Monday-Saturday.
 Menu on website.
 Takeout and curbside pick-up, or delivery by Grubhub.

 Pizzeria da Lino & Chili Line Brewery, 204 N. Guadalupe St., 505-982-8474, pizzeriadalino.com.
 Patio dining.
-Wood-fired pizza, lasagna, Caesar salads, and tiramisu.
 Home delivery 1-7 p.m. with Dashing Delivery and 1-8 p.m. for pick-up.
 Call or order food online.
 Chili Line Brewery beer available in cans and growlers, pick-up only.

 Posa’s, 3538 Zafarano Dr., 505-473-3454, posaszafarano.com.
 Indoor dining 7 a.m.-9 p.m.
 Monday-Saturday and 7 a.m.-8 p.m. on Sundays.
 Curbside, takeout, pickup, and delivery by Uber Eats and DoorDash.